g4mm4p4nd4/ViralSynth/README.md

 ## Backend Setup

 1. Install Python 3.10+ and create a virtual environment.
-2. Navigate to the `backend` directory and install dependencies (FastAPI, OpenAI, Supabase, Playwright and Pyppeteer clients):
+2. Navigate to the `backend` directory and install dependencies.
+In addition to FastAPI, OpenAI, Supabase and the Playwright/Pyppeteer clients, the backend now relies on libraries for audio and video analysis such as OpenCV, SceneDetect, MoviePy, Librosa, Pytesseract and ffmpeg-python.

    ```bash
    pip install -r requirements.txt